FG-Unofficial-Developers-Guild/FG-PFRPG-ExtendedACBonusTypes/README.md

-# PFRPG Extended Natural, Shield, and Armor AC Bonus Types
+# PFRPG Extended AC Bonus Types
 [Natural and armor AC bonuses have some sub-bonuses that stack with each other.
 Some abilities in Pathfinder say they provide "a size bonus to natural armor" and complex things like this.](https://www.fantasygrounds.com/forums/showthread.php?58962-PFRPG-Spellbook&p=597195&viewfull=1#post597195)